bliutwo/ta-question-notes/giovanni-notes.md

   - Motivation: Information about this third uncertainty would change the tree

 ### Concerning "plot symmetrically around zero"
-- What do the words **plot symmetrically around zero"** mean?
+- What do the words **"plot symmetrically around zero"** mean?
 Refer to graph in book, *Figure 12.11*.
 - Is the formula on 93/110 on "UtilityProbabilisticDominancetoWebsite" the one we want to use to calculate this sensitivity?